What are the school hours?

 I need to pick up my child early, where do I go?

-Go to the main office and sign your child out in the “Student Sign Out” binder.
-A staff member will call the classroom to have your child brought to the main office.
+Call the main office and a staff member will call the classroom to have your child brought to you outside.

 What is the best way to get in touch with the school?